-The Austin 2030 District is an interdisciplinary public-private collaborative working to create a groundbreaking high-performance building district in downtown Austin.
+The Austin 2030 District is a multi-sector, public-private collaborative working to create a groundbreaking high-performance building district in downtown Austin.

 Where is the Austin 2030 District?

 The district boundaries are: 1-35 on the east, Martin Luther King Blvd on the north, San Antonio St to the west down to 9th Street, where the District extends to Lamar and crosses the water.
 South of Ladybird Lake, the District is roughly bounded by the Bouldin Creek waterway and Riverside Drive.
 View a map here: http://bit.ly/2liMvOC

 Can I be a member if I am outside the District boundary?

 Yes.
 You can join as a Professional or Community Member, depending on your organization’s type, or as a Sponsor.
 Your building space will not be counted in District goals (even if you own it).

 What is the District’s relationship to SPEER?